Laminator: Verifiable ML Property Cards using Hardware-assisted Attestations: Problem Statement

 \subsection{Adversary Model}

-We consider a prover (\prover) that designs, trains or evaluates a model $\modelprov$.
-During training, \prover wants to attest different properties of $\modelprov$'s training to a verifier (\verifier).
-For instance, attesting that $\modelprov$ was trained using $\trainconfig$, $\modelarch$, and $\dtrain$ (aka ``proof of training'') which satisfies some required property $p$.
-After training, \prover evaluates $\modelprov$ to check that is satisfies some minimal accuracy, fairness and robustness requirements prior to deployment.
-Once \prover deploys $\modelprov$ as a service, clients can query the model by sending $\inp$ via an API interface and obtain the corresponding $\out$.
-Here, \prover attests that $\out$ was generated $\modelprov$ for a specific $\inp$.
+We consider a prover \prover that trains, evaluates, or deploys a model $\modelprov$.
+We assume \prover has their own train and test dataset indicated as $\dtrainprov$ and $\dtestprov$.
+During training, \prover wants to attest different properties of $\modelprov$'s training to a verifier \verifier.
+For instance, attesting that $\modelprov$ was trained using $\trainconfig$, $\modelarch$, and $\dtrain$ (a.k.a. ``proof of training'').
+After training, \prover evaluates $\modelprov$ to check that it satisfies some minimal accuracy, fairness and robustness requirements prior to deployment.
+Once \prover deploys $\modelprov$ as a service, clients can query $\modelprov$ by sending input $\inp$ via an API interface and obtain the corresponding output $\out$.
+Here, \prover attests that $\out$ was generated by $\modelprov$ for a specific $\inp$.
 In Section~\ref{sec:infcards}, we expand the notion of ML property cards to include a new category, \emph{inference cards} to cover this type of inference-time attestation.

-Since \prover is untrusted, they can try to fool the attestation by trying to attest themselves despite not meeting the requirements.
-For instance, making false claims despite not using the expected $\trainconfig$ or $\modelarch$, using a different dataset than $\dtrain$ to train $\modelprov$ which does not satisfy $p$, incorrect values for accuracy, fairness, and robustness, or using a different $\out$ for inference.
-We assume that \prover's entire computing platform except for the TEE is untrusted, including the privileged code such as the operating system and hypervisor are controlled by \prover.
+\verifier may not trust \prover.
+If \prover can subvert the attestation mechanism, it can fool \verifier into believing that some property holds when in fact it does not.
+For instance, \prover can make false claims despite not using the expected $\trainconfig$ or $\modelarch$, using a different dataset than $\dtrain$ which does not satisfy $p$, incorrect values for accuracy, fairness, and robustness, or using a different $\out$ for inference.
+We assume that \prover's entire computing platform except for the TEE is untrusted, including the privileged code such as the operating system and hypervisor, which are controlled by \prover.

-We assume two roots of trust: (a) signature verification keys of external trusted organizations (e.g., CIFAR) which provides external certificates, e.g., for a test dataset, and (b) the manufacturer of the TEE (e.g., Intel) who certifies the keys used by enclaves to signi attestations.
-As long as \verifier trusts these roots of trust, \verifier can then derive trust in any attestation or external certificate that can be mapped to them.
+We assume two roots of trust, signature verification keys belonging to (a) the manufacturer of the TEE (e.g., Intel) who certifies the keys used by enclaves to sign attestations, and (b) trusted certifiers (e.g., CIFAR) that provide attestations of computational properties (with trust in the property grounded in the trusted certifier rather than the TEE), and certificates of non-computational properties, e.g., data provenance.
+As long as \verifier trusts them, \verifier can trust any attestation or certificates linked to them.